email linkedin

 Drivers and Policies

 The overall goal of Sweden’s environmental policy is to be able to pass on to the next generation a society in which major environmental problems have been solved, without increasing environmental and health problems beyond the country’s borders.
 Sweden aims to become one of the world’s first fossil-free welfare countries.
-To achieve this, the transport industry must be freed of its dependency on fossil fuel.
-Several measures are needed, such as reducing the total energy demand of the transport sector and ensuring that the remaining energy is both renewable and sustainable.
+To achieve this goal, the transport industry must be freed of its dependence on fossil fuel by taking measures such as reducing the total energy demand of the transport sector and ensuring that the remaining energy is both renewable and sustainable.

-In 2017, Sweden approved a new climate policy framework with a long-term climate goal of no net GHG emissions by 2045, at the latest.
-What this means is that emissions from activities on Swedish territory will be cut by at least 85% compared with those during the year 1990.
-To achieve net-zero emissions, flexibility measures are included.
-For the transport sector, a reduction in emissions of at least 70% by 2030 compared with 2010 (not including domestic air travel) has also been adopted.
+In 2017, Sweden approved a new climate policy framework with a long-term climate goal of no net greenhouse gas (GHG) emissions by 2045, at the latest.
+What this means is that emissions from activities on Swedish territory will be cut by at least 85% compared with those generated in 1990.
+To achieve net-zero emissions, Sweden must include flexible measures in its climate strategy.
+For the transport sector, Sweden has also adopted an emissions reduction goal of at least 70% by 2030 compared with 2010 (not including domestic air travel).

-In mid-2018, the Swedish government introduced what was known as a bonus-malus system, under which environmentally adapted vehicles with relatively low CO2 emissions were awarded a bonus of up to SEK 70,000 (USD 6,699) at the time of purchase.
+In mid-2018, the Swedish government introduced what was known as a bonus-malus system, under which environmentally adapted vehicles with relatively low carbon dioxide (CO2) emissions were awarded a bonus of up to SEK 70,000 (USD 6,699) at the time of purchase.
 Under the system, vehicles with relatively high CO2 emissions (above 90 g/km as of April 1, 2021) were subject to a higher tax (malus) during the first three years.
 The system included cars, light buses, and light trucks.
-In November 2022 the newly appointed government canceled the bonus feature.
+In November 2022, the newly appointed government canceled the bonus feature.
+However, from February 13, 2024, the bonus was reintroduced for light-duty vehicles with a bonus of up to SEK 50,000 (USD 4,769).
+Furthermore, a GHG reduction premium was also introduced for zero-emission heavy goods vehicles (HGVs).
+For HGVs, the premium may amount to a maximum of 25% of the purchase cost.

-Another important measure introduced in mid-2018 is the reduction obligation, which entails an obligation for fuel suppliers to reduce GHG emissions from sold volumes of petrol and diesel fuels by incorporating biofuels.
-In 2022, the reduction obligation was 7.8% for petrol and 30.5% for diesel.
-For 2030, the levels are 28% for petrol and 66% for diesel.
+Another important measure introduced in mid-2018 is the reduction obligation — an obligation for fuel suppliers to reduce GHG emissions from sold volumes of petrol and diesel fuels by incorporating biofuels.
+In 2023, the reduction obligation was 7.8% for petrol and 30.5% for diesel.
 The biofuels included in the reduction obligation system are subject to the same energy and CO2 taxation as fossil fuels.
 Biofuels outside the reduction obligation scheme have reduced taxes.
 As of July 1, 2021, aviation fuels were also subject to the reduction obligation which, in 2022, stood at 1.7%.
-The new Swedish government intends to lower the reduction obligation according to EU-minimum levels, with new reduction levels expected to be announced in 2023.
+In 2023, the Swedish government lowered the reduction obligation for both petrol and diesel to 6% for 2024–2026 and discarded the reduction obligations for 2027–2030.

 Advanced Motor Fuels Statistics

-Since 1990, the number of passenger cars in Sweden has increased from approximately 3.5 million vehicles to 5.0 million vehicles.
-At the same time, GHG emissions from passenger cars were rather stable, remaining at around 13 million tons from 1990 to 2007.
-However, since 2007, emissions have decreased significantly and stood at about 9.4 million tons in 2021.
+Since 1990, the number of passenger cars in Sweden has increased from approximately 3.5 million to 5.0 million.
+At the same time, GHG emissions from passenger cars remained stable, at around 13 million tons from 1990 to 2007.
+However, since 2007, emissions have decreased significantly, measuring about 8.3 million tons in 2022.
 The main reason for the reduction is the increased energy efficiency of new vehicles and renewable motor fuels.

-The fleet of alternative-fueled passenger cars totaled around 520,000 at the end of 2021 (see Fig. 1).
-In addition, automakers have produced an increasing share of conventional diesel vehicles to be fueled with HVO100.
+The fleet of alternative-fueled passenger cars totaled around 650,000 at the end of 2022 (see Figure 1).
+In addition, automakers have produced an increasing share of conventional diesel vehicles to be fueled with hydrotreated vegetable oil (HVO)100.
 However, no statistics are currently available on the size of this share.

-Alternative-fueled vehicles correspond to 11% of the total fleet of passenger cars (excluding diesel cars that can be fueled with HVO100).
-Light commercial and heavy-duty vehicles make up 3% and 2% of the total fleet, respectively.
-However, vehicles registered as other than petrol- or diesel-fueled is around 27% of the bus fleet.
+Alternative-fueled vehicles correspond to 13% of the total fleet of passenger cars (excluding diesel cars that can be fueled with HVO100).
+Light commercial and heavy-duty vehicles make up 4% and 3% of the total fleet, respectively.
+However, vehicles registered as other than petrol- or diesel-fueled number around 27% of the bus fleet.
 Diesel-registered buses make extensive use of HVO100.

-Fig. 2.
-Fuel Consumption in TWh within the Road Transport Sector, Preliminary Statistics, 2022
+Figure 2.
+Fuel Consumption (in TWh) within the Road Transport Sector, Preliminary Statistics, 2023

 When HVO was introduced in the Swedish market, it was produced from crude tall oil from Sweden, Finland, and the United States.
 As the demand for HVO grew, the number of feedstocks and countries of origin increased.
-In 2021, the raw materials were, to a large extent, animal waste (63%), with the remaining shares consisting of crude tall oil, palm oil, rapeseed oil, and palm fatty acid distillate, in descending order.
-The majority of feedstock for HVO is imported, as shown in Figure 3.
-The average GHG emissions from HVO use in Sweden during 2020 corresponded to around 8g carbon dioxide equivalent (CO2-eq) per megajoule (MJ).
+In 2022, the raw materials were, to a large extent, animal waste (76%), with the remaining shares consisting of used cooking oil, crude tall oil, palm oil, rapeseed oil (RME), and palm fatty acid distillate.
+The majority of feedstocks for HVO are imported, as shown in Figure 3.
+The average GHG emissions from HVO use in Sweden during 2022 corresponded to around 7 g carbon dioxide equivalent (CO2-eq) per megajoule (MJ).

 FAME is primarily produced from rapeseed oil.
 A preferred feedstock, rapeseed oil’s cold climate properties (i.e., cloud point) are more suitable than are many other vegetable oils for the Nordic climate.